 Is your company losing software developers to Big Tech companies like Google, Facebook, Meta, and Disney?
-During this time of the “great resignation” employees are leaving their jobs at companies for a variety of reasons, but the number one reported reason may surprise you.
+During this time of the “great resignation” employees are leaving their jobs at companies for a variety of reasons, but the number one opportunity may surprise you: having an inclusive company culture.

 According to a 2022 survey from FlexJobs, the primary reason employees leave their jobs is due to what they deem “toxic company culture”.

 With this in mind, you may consider it time to revamp your company culture.
 This can include reimagining what is most important for today’s workforce.
-Remote work, compensation, and great benefits all rank on the list of what is important, but have you thought about inclusivity?
+Remote work, compensation, and great benefits all rank on the list of what is important, but have you thought about how inclusive your company culture is?

 Beyond offering employees the opportunity to work remotely, paying them more than a fair wage, and providing them with great benefits; inclusivity and diversity are extremely important in today’s culture.
 They can have a much bigger impact on your company than you think.